davidpham5/blogging-is-back-baby/src/content/amplify/2026-04-28-bulk-delete-google-photos.md

   - bulk
 ---

-Google is set to use your photos to train it's AI.
+[Google is set to use your photos to train it's AI](https://www.forbes.com/sites/zakdoffman/2026/04/20/google-starts-scanning-all-your-photos-as-new-update-goes-live/).
 As ravenous information thieves, they are counting on you to leave your photos in place.
 In turn they will take their long straw and [drink your milkshake](https://youtu.be/s_hFTR6qyEo?si=_LsoUNud1_GebURN).
-Can you stop them from using your photos of your children and prevent them from having them forever.
+You can stop them from using your photos of your children and prevent them from having them forever.

 Except bulk deletion is really time consuming.
 Below is a script you can copy and paste into the developer's console ( cmd + option + i).
 What it does, as you scroll through your photos, it will select all of them that are visible on the screen.